xNaCly/portfolio/content/articles/2022_07_30_linux_guide_for_powerusers.md

 ![manjaro_download](linux/manjaro_download.webp)

 3. Download a minimal version of one of the three editions (I picked gnome).
+    > **DISCLAIMER**
+    >
-    > For simplicitie’s sake, we will not check the authenticity of the downloaded distro, one should however always
+    > For simplicitie’s sake, we will not check the authenticity of the downloaded image, one should however always
-    > check this before installing a distro on bare metal.
+    > check this before installing on bare metal.
 4. Start Virtual Box and click on `new`

 ![virtual box new vm](linux/vb_1.webp)